Would it be possible to clear up your entire home by doing one little decluttering step after the other?

 I emptied the content of the drawer on the floor,

-and sorted the rest into categories of like items.
+Then I got rid of what was broken or no longer usable, and sorted the rest into categories of like items.

 Now I created 3 piles:

-to give away (e.g. note pads I never use),
+- to give away (e.g. note pads I never use),

-to keep in the drawer (one exemplar of all the different things I regularly need),
+- to keep in the drawer (one exemplar of all the different things I regularly need),

-and to store away (all duplicates and extra stock)
+- and to store away (all duplicates and extra stock)

 I cleaned the drawer, arranged the ‘keep in the drawer’ stuff nicely, and put the ‘to store away’ things in a storage box.

 My drawer looks very organised now, and I know where to find more supplies as soon as something has been used up.

-How do you manage larger decluttering projects?
+How do you manage large decluttering projects?

-Do you divide bigger tasks into smaller steps?
-How does it work for you?
+Do you divide bigger projects into smaller steps?